Afifibytes/Afifibytes/Readme.md

-I solve problems in the morning, practice curiosity and skepticism at night.
+I solve problems in the morning, practice skeptical curiosity at night.